 college basketball rankings

-The regular season, and soon the conference tournaments, will all be in the rearview.
-Then all the focus in college basketball will be on seeding for the 2026 edition of the NCAA Tournament.
+The regular season and the conference tournaments are in the rearview, and all the focus in college basketball is on tonight’s seeding for the 2026 edition of the NCAA Tournament.
 But which teams have done the most to lock up a spot in March Madness?

-Our latest college basketball rankings answer that question ahead of Selection Sunday this weekend.
+Our latest college basketball rankings answer that question ahead of Selection Sunday bracket reveals tonight.

 college basketball rankings